RyanHack/Coolab-git-drills/readme.md

 5.Ryan creates an array of objects, each containing both a name and age

 6.Job creates a new CSS file.
 Links to it from one of your HTML files.

+7.Ryan creates an array of numbers and a function that returns only the even numbers of aformentioned array

+8.